-On this web page you will find the information about effects of the emergency situation on the subjects related to taxation and customs, and customer services of the Estonian Tax and Customs Board (ETCB).
+On this page you will find the information about effects of the emergency situation on the subjects related to taxation and customs, and customer services of the Estonian Tax and Customs Board (ETCB).
 The information is updated on an ongoing basis.

 Our customer services

-All electronic channels and information phones of the Estonian Tax and Customs Board (ETCB) continue to operate (see information phones and e-mails).
-You can also ask us questions via the e-service environment e-MTA (through the menu item "Communication" or in the footer from the link "Send a letter").
+You can also ask us questions via the e-service environment e-MTA: through the menu item "Communication" or in the footer from the link "Send a letter".

 FAQ for business operators